BeardScript/big-brother/README.md

 ### stop()

-Use this method to stop the scheduler with the given priority. call it with no paremeters to stop all Schedulers.
+Use this method to stop the scheduler corresponding to the given **priorityKey**. call it with no paremeters to stop all schedulers.

 ```typescript